Promoting Excellence in Sexual and Reproductive Health

 • demonstrate cultural safety and youth-friendly practices as articulated within their scope of practice,

-• are familiar with the Aotearoa New Zealand Guidance on Contraception,
+• be familiar with the Aotearoa New Zealand Guidance on Contraception,

 • have completed the theory components that trainees have completed, including the NCTS contraceptive counselling and IUC/contraceptive insertion and removal online courses, or equivalent,

-• are experienced in more complex insertions and removals and in managing side effects and complications,
+• be experienced in more complex insertions and removals and in managing side effects and complications,

-• are competent to the Long-acting reversible contraception health practitioner training principles and standards for LARC insertion and/or removal, AND
+• be competent to the Long-acting reversible contraception health practitioner training principles and standards for LARC insertion and/or removal, AND

 • have training and/or experience in adult education, clinical training, or relevant train-the-trainer approaches.